-The Bank's Articles of Association do not authorise management to pay Zakat directly, accordingly the responsibility of paying Zakat is that of the shareholders.
-Based on the management valuation of the Bank's net assets, which are subject to Zakat, the share value, for Zakat purposes based on Gregorian year, was estimated at AED 151,214 thousand (2011: AED 139,343 thousand) and accordingly, Zakat is estimated at AED 0.06395 (2011: AED 0.05893) per outstanding share.
+As the Bank is not required to pay Zakat by laws or by its Articles and Memorandum of Association or by a decision of the General Assembly, accordingly the responsibility of paying Zakat is that of the shareholders.
+Based on the management valuation of the Bank's net assets, which are subject to Zakat, the share value, for Zakat purposes based on Gregorian year, was estimated at AED 156,132 thousand (2012: AED 151,214 thousand) and accordingly, Zakat is estimated at AED 0.06603 (2012: AED 0.06395) per outstanding share.